 In the first phase, i.e., a couple of weeks into meditation practice, we experience calm as the conscious mind slows down the movement of thoughts.
 It is an extremely pleasant experience as the conscious mind gets clear of the negative internal chatter.

-The conscious mind then makes space for things that have been suppressed and repressed for years to arise from depths of the subconscious and unconscious mind.
+The conscious mind then makes space for things that have been suppressed and repressed for years to arise from the depths of the subconscious and unconscious mind.

 After that comes the second phase, which is usually the most uncomfortable and may even be traumatic for some.
 I, in this phase, was experiencing nightmare dreams and sleep paralysis.
 It was scary.